vermaayushjivan-alt/safarbuddy-v2/SESSION_HANDOFF.md

 Current milestone

+INVOICE-01 Step 5a+5b — customer invoice view + PDF download
+(2026-09-18, same day, continuation of Step 4 below, same chat session).
+User said "Ok karo" to the proposed 5a/5b split.

+Built this session: src/app/dashboard/bookings/[id]/invoice/page.tsx (Step 5a) — same shape as Step 4's admin invoice page, but auth/ ownership follows dashboard/bookings/[id]/pay/page.tsx's existing customer pattern instead of requireRole(): getAuthUser() -> redirect /login if unauthenticated, then getMyBookingById() (same ownership-scoped fetch the Pay Now page already uses) for a generic "booking not found" message that doesn't distinguish "doesn't exist" from "not yours". getMyInvoiceByBookingId() (Step 3a) still re-checks ownership itself too — kept as defense in depth, not removed. src/app/dashboard/bookings/page.tsx (My Bookings) — added an "Invoice" link (confirmed/completed only) to BOTH the desktop table AND the mobile card list — this page has two parallel markup blocks since the MOBILE-PAYMENT-BUG-01 hotfix, and that fix's own comment says they must stay in sync, so both were edited, not just one.

+src/app/api/invoices/[bookingId]/pdf/route.ts (Step 5b) — new route,
+the first thing to actually call renderInvoicePdfBuffer() (Step 3b built it, nothing used it until now).
+Same getMyInvoiceByBookingId() auth as the page; UNAUTHENTICATED -> 401, null invoice (not found / not yours / not paid yet — all three collapse to one response, same non-leaking reasoning as Step 5a) -> 404, success -> PDF bytes with Content-Disposition: attachment.
+Admin download deliberately NOT added (would need its own route or an auth branch on this one) — out of scope, not asked for.

+NOT verified this session: sandbox network still disabled — npm install/tsc --noEmit/eslint could not be run for real (same as every INVOICE-01/CONTACT-03 session in this sandbox).
+All three changed/new files manually re-read end to end instead.
+Live checks still needed: open a confirmed booking's invoice from My Bookings (desktop AND mobile), click Download PDF and confirm a real PDF comes back, confirm a pending booking shows no Invoice link and its /invoice route's message is correct, and hit the PDF route both unauthenticated (expect 401) and for a booking that isn't the caller's (expect 404, not a leak).

+Next action: run tsc/eslint + all the live checks above (Steps 1-5 together now — this is the first point INVOICE-01 is code-complete end to end and worth a single full walkthrough rather than checking each step in isolation).
+No further INVOICE-01 steps are planned in DEVELOPMENT_BIBLE.md Section J beyond this.

+Correction (same day, user's real Vercel build): `npx tsc` finally ran for real (via the Vercel build's "Running TypeScript" step, not this sandbox) and caught a real error — `src/app/api/invoices/[bookingId]/pdf/route.ts:72`:
+`Buffer<ArrayBufferLike>` is not assignable to `BodyInit` in this project's Next.js 16 / TS lib set (`new NextResponse(pdfBuffer, ...)`
+failed to type-check even though Buffer is a Uint8Array subtype at runtime).
+Fixed by wrapping it: `new NextResponse(new Blob([pdfBuffer], { type: 'application/pdf' }), ...)` — Blob is unambiguously valid BodyInit.
+This is the first real toolchain confirmation of anything in today's session (CONTACT-03 and Steps 4/5a were all manually reviewed only, this sandbox's network being disabled throughout) — everything else in those diffs should be treated with correspondingly less confidence until the same real build gets further than this line.

+Next action (revised): re-run the Vercel build.
+If it passes TypeScript this time, continue to the live walkthrough checks listed above — treat every one of them as still fully unverified, this build only fixed a compile error, it did not exercise any runtime path.

+Correction #2 (same day, re-run): the Blob fix above was WRONG — the next Vercel build failed at the same line with a different error:
+`Buffer<ArrayBufferLike>` is not assignable to `BlobPart` either (`Types of property 'buffer' are incompatible...
+SharedArrayBuffer is missing properties from ArrayBuffer`).
+Root cause, now actually
+understood: Buffer's `.buffer` property is typed `ArrayBufferLike` (a union that includes `SharedArrayBuffer`), while this TS lib set's `BodyInit`/`BlobPart` both require an `ArrayBufferView` parameterized specifically over plain `ArrayBuffer` — Blob didn't sidestep the problem, it hit the same generic mismatch from a different angle.
+Fixed properly this time: `new NextResponse(new Uint8Array(pdfBuffer), ...)` — the `Uint8Array(array: ArrayLike<number>)` constructor
+overload (constructing from an array-like, not wrapping an existing buffer) is typed to return `Uint8Array<ArrayBuffer>` specifically, never `ArrayBufferLike`, which is why this form satisfies both typings where wrapping in Blob did not.
+No Blob wrapper needed at all — a Uint8Array is valid BodyInit directly.

+Next action (revised again): re-run the Vercel build once more.
+Given two wrong guesses in a row on this exact line, do not assume this is the last type error in this file (or others) without the build actually passing — re-check the full build log, not just this line, next time it runs.

+Previous milestone

+INVOICE-01 Step 4 — admin UI (invoice view + list link) (2026-09-18,
+same day, continuation of CONTACT-03 below, same chat session).

+RULE 15 audit before coding: DEVELOPMENT_BIBLE.md Section J's Step 4 plan said "list + link from /admin/bookings detail" — but /admin/bookings (src/app/admin/bookings/page.tsx) is a flat list, no [id] detail route exists at all.
+Backend was already fully ready
+though: getInvoiceByBookingIdAdmin() (invoice.actions.ts, Step 3a,
+already role-checked via requireRole(['admin','super_admin'])), buildInvoiceViewModel() and <InvoiceView> (Step 3b) — none of it wired into any page yet.

+Built this session: src/app/admin/bookings/[id]/invoice/page.tsx — new
+route, admin-only via getInvoiceByBookingIdAdmin()'s own role check (UNAUTHENTICATED/FORBIDDEN caught -> notFound(), same pattern as /admin/settlements/[vendorId]/page.tsx); renders <InvoiceView> when an invoice exists, a plain "no invoice yet" message when it doesn't (a booking not yet confirmed/paid, not a 404). src/app/admin/bookings/page.tsx — added an "Invoice" link in the Actions column, shown only for confirmed/completed bookings, pointing at the new route.
+No new backend logic at all — pure wiring of already-built Step 3a/3b pieces.

+Deliberately not done: no PDF download button on the new page — that needs its own route/handler wrapping renderInvoicePdfBuffer() (Step 3b's server-only PDF wrapper), left for Step 5 (customer UI) or its own step, not blended in here (RULE 11).
+No booking-detail page built either (would have been separate, unasked-for scope) — the invoice route stands alone instead.

+NOT verified this session: sandbox network still disabled (same as CONTACT-03 below) — npm install/tsc --noEmit/eslint could not be run for real.
+Both changed files manually re-read end to end instead.
+Live check still needed: sign in as admin, open a confirmed booking's `/admin/bookings/<id>/invoice` and confirm it actually renders (and that a pending booking correctly shows no Invoice link, and its /invoice route shows the "no invoice yet" message rather than erroring) — none of this has been exercised against a real Supabase instance.

+Next action: run tsc/eslint + the live check above.
+Then Step 5 (customer-facing invoice view + PDF download) — separate future session, do not blend with Step 4's admin scope.

+Previous milestone

 CONTACT-03 — Booking Contact Capture + Admin Payment Notification
 (2026-09-18, same day, new chat session).
 User asked (in Hindi/Hinglish) for booking-time name+contact capture regardless of login state, plus